yuuukuma/pydefect_ccd/README.md

 - Add unittests wherever possible including scripts for command line interfaces.

 ### Tests
-Run the tests using `pytest pydefect_2d`.
+Run the tests using `pytest pydefect_ccd`.

-Citing pydefect_2d
+Citing pydefect_ccd
 ---------------
-If pydefect_2d has been used in your research, please cite the following paper.
+If pydefect_ccd has been used in your research, please temporary cite the following paper.

-[Corrections on Formation Energies and Eigenvalues of Point Defect Calculations in Two-Dimensional Materials]<br>
 Yu Kumagai<br>